bkoz/springbin/README.md

 ## Overview
 This procedure uses the OpenShift's source to image workflow and the redhat-openjdk18-openshift builder image.

-If you don't have the builder image, import the image stream into your project.
+If you don't have the openjdk18 builder image, create an ```image-stream``` object and import it into your project.

-Create the ```image-stream``` object.

 ```
 cat<<EOF>openjdk-s2i-imagestream.json